 Maternity patient information leaflets

-There are a number of patient information leaflets produced by the Royal College of Obstetricians and Gynaecologists that may be beneficial for you to read.
+There are a number of patient information leaflets produced by external organisations that may be beneficial for you to read.
 These are:

 - A third- or fourth-degree tear during birth

 - All about flu and how to stop getting it

 - Baby movements